awesome-foss-obtainyum/foss-guide/README.md

 </details><details><summary>
 To prepare for AI and other technology that can create deceptive, misleading information about you and or your loved ones</summary>

+- Adhere to Digitial Signature practices, these should be mandatory in political spheres and real estate.
 - Avoid using (closed-source) Apps that can and likely (if not already do) sell your data and that probably have built-in backdoors
 - Adhere to only encrypted means of communication such as using e-mail with PGP and encrypting all mail by default
 - Adhering to using only FOSS Apps as much as possible while becoming a Master in Firewalls is the best way to prevent personal private data being leaked